How to Maintain Sustainable Fees in Practice

 - The proportion of clients that are willing to pay more than they now do for an architectural services firm’s services (fee premium)

-Paul Viney and Sarah Bennett will reflect on research findings from the perspectives of business management.
-They will share their practices’ experiences and approaches to fees, including strategies to implement and pitfalls to avoid.
+Paul Viney and Sarah Bennett reflect on research findings from the perspectives of business management.
+They share their practices’ experiences and approaches to fees, including consideration of various elements when determining fees and pitfalls to avoid.
 Paul Viney is also the developer of the ACA Time Cost Calculator Guide, which can provide evidence to support sustainable fee levels for your practice.

-Participation in this 1 hour webinar will deliver 1 formal CPD point.
+Completion of this 1 hour webinar and submission of the self-checked assessment task will deliver 1 formal CPD point.